 During the year, the Nomination Committee has made recommendations to the Board on new Director’s appointment and re-election of retiring Directors.
 The Nomination Committee also reviewed the structure, size and composition of the Board and believed that the composition of the Board is diversified (also as disclosed in “Composition of the Board” above).
 The Nomination Committee considers the Board Diversity Policy when nominating the Directors (see the “Board Diversity Policy” above).
 The Nomination Committee has also reviewed the nomination policy in the year.

 According to the Articles of Association, all Directors are subject to retirement by rotation and re-election at annual general meetings of the Company.
 New Directors appointed by the Board during the year are required to retire and offer themselves for re-election at the first annual general meeting immediately following their appointments.
-Further, at each annual general meeting, one-third (if not a multiple of three, then the number nearest to one-third) of Directors shall retire from office by rotation and according to the Provision B.2.2, every Director shall be subject to retirement by rotation at least once every three years.
+Further, at each annual general meeting, one-third (if not a multiple of three, then the number nearest to one-third) of Directors shall retire from office by rotation and according to the Code Provision B.2.2, every Director shall be subject to retirement by rotation at least once every three years.

 The following criteria will be used as a reference by the Nomination Committee in assessing the suitability of the proposed candidates.